-- T2.1 It is the responsibility of the organising society to ensure that all transmitters in use comply with the relevant radio regulations in force in the country of operation with regard to their electric parameters, identification and to their being operated only by duly authorised operators.

-- T2.2 All transmitters within one competition shall have the same parameters and the same antenna installation.

-- T2.3 The frequency of the beacon transmitter shall be significantly different from the frequency of the other five transmitters.

-- T2.4 When not scheduled to be transmitting, neither the transmitter nor its antenna may radiate any RF energy.

-- T2.5 Antennas shall provide omnidirectional horizontal radiation patterns.

-- T2.6 Specifications for the 3.5 MHz transmitters:

-- Carrier frequency \
+- T2.1 It is the responsibility of the organising society to ensure that all transmitters in use comply with the relevant radio regulations in force in the country of operation with regard to their electric parameters, identification and to their being operated only by duly authorised operators. - T2.2 All transmitters within one competition shall have the same parameters and the same antenna installation. - T2.3 The frequency of the beacon transmitter shall be significantly different from the frequency of the other five transmitters. - T2.4 When not scheduled to be transmitting, neither the transmitter nor its antenna may radiate any RF energy. - T2.5 Antennas shall provide omnidirectional horizontal radiation patterns. - T2.6 Specifications for the 3.5 MHz transmitters: - Carrier frequency \ 3510 ...
+3600 kHz Frequency stability better than 50 ppm • Channel spacing between simultaneously working transmitters 30 kHz minimum Undesired products level conforming to the national regulations Output RF power 1 ...
+5 W Mode A1A (keyed unmodulated carrier) 8 ...
+15 WPM Keying speed • Antenna vertical T2.7 Specifications for the 144 MHz transmitters: Carrier frequency \ 144.50 ...
+144.90 MHz • Frequency stability better than 50 ppm Channel spacing between simultaneously working transmitters more than 200 kHz Undesired products level conforming to the national regulations Effective Radiated Power (ERP) 0.25 ...
+1 W Mode A2A (keyed carrier modulated by AF tone or continuous carrier modulated • by keyed AF tone) Modulation depth 70 ...
+80 % Keying speed 8 ...
+15 WPM Antenna polarisation horizontal Antenna height 2 ...
+3 meters above ground level

-- · Frequency stability

-- Channel spacing between simultaneously working transmitters

-- Undesired products level

-- Output RF power

-- Mode

-- Keying speed

-- Antenna

-- T2.7 Specifications for the 144 MHz transmitters:

-- Carrier frequency '

-- Frequency stability

-- Channel spacing between simultaneously working transmitters

-- Undesired products level

-- Effective Radiated Power (ERP)

-- Mode

-- Modulation depth

-- Keying speed

-- Antenna polarisation

-- Antenna height